 Your Most Frequently Asked Questions, Answered.

-Q: What should I consider when I’m hiring a bookkeeper or CPA?
+Q: What should I consider when I’m hiring a CPA?

-A: Before hiring a bookkeeper or CPA, we suggest you interview a few candidates.
-Here are a few things to consider when you’re interviewing bookkeeper or CPA candidates:
+A: Before hiring a CPA, we suggest you interview a few candidates.
+Here are a few things to consider when you’re interviewing CPA candidates:

 - Ensure they have professional education in the field, relevant experience, and a good track record.

 - Find out what oversight policies they have in place.
 What checks and balances are implemented to ensure accuracy?